You’ve got some data in Excel, and you want to summarize it quickly. There’s not much time, and your client or boss needs information right away.

 And the Pivot Table technique is one of my favorite for a quick and dirty data summarization within Microsoft Excel.
 It always begins to give me numerous insights into the data.

-Let’s get started in exploring the different methods of summarizing data.
+Let’s get started by exploring the different methods of summarizing data.

 1. Get The Data Ready For Summarization